-You can see the badge that has been chosen for the application in Application badge section.
-In case the badge is wrong, you can still change it here by clicking the badge and you will see all badges available in a new window.
+You can see the badge that has been chosen for the application in the Application badge section.
+In case the badge is wrong, you can still change it here by clicking the badge, and you will see all badges available in a new window.

-If instructions have been set for the badge, they are automatically copied to the Instuctions for issuers section.
+If instructions have been set for the badge, they are automatically copied to the Instructions for issuers section.
 Instructions can be edited.

-This is the section where the application form is build.
-It’s possible to build the form from scratch using ready-made elements or the form can be uploaded from ready-made form templates (Pick a form template).
-It’s possible to write instructions for the badge earners for example on how they should use the form to the Instructions for earners section.
+This is the section where the application form is built.
+It’s possible to build the form from scratch using ready-made elements, or the form can be uploaded from ready-made form templates (Pick a form template).
+It’s possible to write instructions for the badge earners, for example on how they should use the form in the Instructions for earners section.
 This text will be shown at the top of the form.

 To build the form from the beginning, start by clicking + Add element dropdown menu.
 There are seven elements to choose from:

 Text input = Creates a single line text input.
 This can be used for example when asking the applicant’s title, employer, or similar information.

 Multi-line input = Creates a multi-line text input where the form creator can determine how many lines are needed.
 This can be used for larger open questions.